datacraft-dsc/DEPs/0/README.md

 An entity in the Data Ecosystem which has potential value, and may be utilised by participants using systems supporting the DEPs standards.

+## Asset Instance

+A copy of an Asset held by an actor in the Data Ecosystem.
+Asset Instances may be created by copying asset data and metadata between agents (assuming appropriate access rights).

 ## Asset Metadata

 A JSON data object that describes an Asset in the Data Ecosystem.
 Every valid Asset in the